kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 ### Section A36.1 Introduction

 A36.1.1 This appendix prescribes the conditions under which airplane noise certification tests must be conducted and states the measurement procedures that must be used to measure airplane noise.
-The procedures that must be used to determine the noise evaluation quantity designated as effective perceived noise level, EPNL, under §[[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.101   Noise measurement and evaluation.|§36.101]] and 36.803 are also stated.
+The procedures that must be used to determine the noise evaluation quantity designated as effective perceived noise level, EPNL, under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.101   Noise measurement and evaluation.|§§36.101]] and 36.803 are also stated.

 A36.1.2 The instructions and procedures given are intended to ensure uniformity during compliance tests and to permit comparison between tests of various types of airplanes conducted in various geographical locations.